sage-code/maj/basic.md

 * von hir tsu dor! = from here to there!
 * von loca que te picu!  = from a place you like!
-* von tepa que ne ovi'upa!  = from a forgotten time!
+* von tesa que ne ovi'upa!  = from a forgotten time!

 verb: oveu = to forget